-- Build Packages
+build - Build Packages

-verb is building a set of packages.
+The build verb is building a set of packages.

-It is provided by the colcon-core
+It is provided by the colcon-core package.

 Command line arguments